magoodsell/Matthew_Goodsell_resume/Running_resume/running_resume.md

 ## Work Experience

 `May 2023 - Current`
-__Data Analyst__, The Church of Jesus Christ of Later-Day Saints
+__The Church of Jesus Christ of Later-Day Saints__, Data Analyst
-* oversaw a data mirgration from an on-premise server to the cloud utilizing databricks working closely with Data engineers and business leadership to ensure proper Key Performance logic was established.
+* oversaw a data mirgration from an on-premise server to the cloud utilizing databricks working closely with Data engineers and business leadership to ensure proper Key Performance logic was established
-* Migrated 30+ reports from tableau to Power BI consulting with stakeholders and data engineers to ensure semantic models were properly established, reports were recreated for a global audience.
+* Migrated 30+ reports from tableau to Power BI consulting with stakeholders and data engineers to ensure semantic models were properly established, reports were recreated for a global audience
 * Consulted with stakeholders across departments to develop a Power App that would streamline and automate an internal vendor intake process and created reports off it to understand the volume and time to complete a request resulting in time savings of 1 hour per request
 * Built a Purchase Order Expediting Status Report to show Key milestones of the order process per individual buyer and project serving as a risk management tool to ensure on time delivery and save buyers up to 3 hours a week
 * Analyzed and developed customer satisfaction data for a global audience reporting to leadership on performance and actionable insights